Reading Tips for Parents

 How Can I Help My Child Be Ready to Read and Ready to Learn?

-- Talk to your infant and toddler to help him learn to speak and understand the meaning of words.
+- Talk to your infant and toddler to help your child learn to speak and understand the meaning of words.
 Point to objects that are near and describe them as you play and do daily activities together.
-Having a large vocabulary gives a child a great start when he enters school.
+Having a large vocabulary gives a child a great start when he or she enters school.

 - Read to your baby every day starting at six months of age.
-Reading and playing with books is a wonderful way to spend special time with him.
-Hearing words over and over helps him become familiar with them.
-Reading to your baby is one of the best ways to help him learn.
+Reading and playing with books is a wonderful way to spend special time with your child.
+Hearing words over and over helps your child become familiar with them.
+Reading to your baby is one of the best ways to help him or her learn.

 - Use sounds, songs, gestures and words that rhyme to help your baby learn about language, and its many uses.
 Babies need to hear language from a human being.
 Television is just noise to a baby.

 - Point out the printed words in your home and other places you take your child such as the grocery store.
-Spend as much time listening to your child as you do talking to him.
+Spend as much time listening to your child as you do talking to him or her.

 - Create a quiet, special place in your home for your child to read, write and draw.
 Keep books and other reading materials where your child can easily reach them.